 Fall and Winter Blooming Wildflowers

-There are many domesticated flowers that homeowners plant each fall and winter, but rarely are wildflowers considered.
+Homeowners plant many domesticated flowers each fall and winter, but rarely are wildflowers considered.
 That is unfortunate because most gardening plants that are exotic are wildflowers like trilliums, jack in the pulpit, and mayapple plants.

 Wildflowers create a perfect backdrop for your fall or winter garden.
 They can also do quite well at getting attention as a sole flower occupant in your garden space when mixed with other native plants.

 A great thing about native flowers is that they adapt pretty well to any soil mixture, and they can survive without water longer than domesticated non-native flowers.
 Most wildflowers are, in fact, perennials, which means they will come back year after year to bring you a colorful display.

 Non-native plants are invasive to the areas they claim; they take valuable space that wildflowers and other native plants need to survive.
 They require more water, insecticide, and fertilizer to stay healthy.
 Wildflowers are widely available in online nursery shopping centers, and these stores typically carry heirloom varieties that are extremely hard to find.